a5hk/night-coder/README.md

 A dark theme for Night Coders.
 Contrast and italic variants are also available.

+All tokens in this theme have contrast ratio of at least 7 (except some comments and punctuations).

 ## Color Palette

 | Scope                                         | Color                                                     | Hex     |